Skip to main content

 outputs = model(**inputs)

-# Extract attention maps [layers, heads, seq, seq]
+# Extract attention maps [layers, heads, sequence_length, sequence_length]

-# We average across all layers and heads to get a global signal
+# We average across all layers and heads to get a global attention map

 attentions = torch.stack(outputs.attentions)